-- Freezing conditions such as burst pipes or ice dams are covered.
+- One of the messiest and most costly home repairs is fixing a burst, frozen pipe.
+Luckily, freezing conditions such as burst pipes or ice dams are covered.
 However, you must prove that you took reasonable steps to prevent these losses by keeping the house warm and properly maintaining pipes, drains and gutters.
 Here are tips to keep your pipes from freezing in your home.

 - Tree limbs that fall on a house or other insured structure on the property would be covered for both the damage the tree inflicts on the house and the cost of removing the tree, generally up to about $500.